asarayja/clean_connect_launcher/README.md

 ✅ F3 button to switch servers when multiple servers are added

-✅ Install/reinstll for Microsoft VCRedist
+✅ Install/reinstall Microsoft Visual C++ Redistributable
 # 🎮 Graphics Settings

 ✅ The program allows you to easily configure graphics and sound settings for FiveM/GTA V directly from the launcher: